HelloChatterbox/dev_documentation/docs/skill-development/marketplace-submission/skills-acceptance-process/skills-review-information-template.md

 * [ ] **Categories**

   Is there at least one category listed?
-At least one category must be selected for the Skill to be displayed correctly in the [Mycroft Marketplace](https://market.mycroft.ai).
+At least one category must be selected for the Skill to be displayed correctly in the [Chatterbox Marketplace](https://market.chatterbox.ai).

   Is the bolded category the most appropriate for this Skill?
-The bold category is considered the primary category and will be used for display in the [Marketplace](https://market.mycroft.ai/), all others are secondary and used for search results.
+The bold category is considered the primary category and will be used for display in the [Marketplace](https://market.chatterbox.ai/), all others are secondary and used for search results.

 &gt;